DrHenrikPersson/imageJ_macros/README.md

 Images added in the order they were opened.
 Autosaves to same location.

-## assignColour.ijm
+## saveAsColor.ijm
 Added 2020-10-07
-Assign LUT to all images in a folder based on filternames in their filenames.
+Save all open images as colour versions.
-Set scale based on objective magnification in filename.
-Hardcoded magnification based on user's microscope.
+Option to add scalebar.
-**WARNING:** Overwrites original files in folder, use on copied folder.
+**Warning:** Overwrites original files, use on copied folder.